 Latin America and the Caribbean region are examples of the closest parity situation in the number of male and female entrepreneurs.

 Women-owned businesses statistics suggest that female entrepreneurs in Europe comprise a minority.
-Despite the fact that women make up 51% of the European population, not many decide to start their own businesses and become self-employed.
+Despite the fact that women make up 51% of the European population, not many decide to start their own businesses and become one of the 16 million self-employed workers.

 In fact, only 39.4% of the self-employed and 30% of startup entrepreneurs in Europe are women.

-13. Women business leaders from New Zealand have rank 4 on the MIWE chart.
+14. Women business leaders from New Zealand rank second on the MIWE chart.

 They thrive thanks to the access to resources for starting a business and extensive and established distribution channels, business networks, and international economies.
 In addition, a supportive entrepreneurial ecosystem provided by the government makes things easier for women business owners.